epam/EPAM-AI-RUN-Marketplace/README.md

 You can find creds in AWS Console or in the output of previously run script.

 >**Option 1:**
->After running `helm-charts.sh`, Keycloak credentials are printeed in terminal output.
+>After running `helm-charts.sh`, Keycloak credentials are printed in terminal output.
 >
 ><img src="assets/deployment-guide/helm_script_output.png">